Francoist Spain: Narrative of the Civil War

 For nearly twenty years after the war, Francoist Spain presented the conflict as a crusade against Bolshevism in defence of Christian civilization.
-In Francoist narrative, the "good authority" had defeated "anarchy" and overseen the elimination of agitators, those without God and the "Judeo-Masonic conspiracy".
+In Francoist narrative, authoritarianism had defeated anarchy and overseen the elimination of "agitators", those "without God" and the "Judeo-Masonic conspiracy".
 Since Franco had relied on thousands of North African soldiers, anti-Islamic sentiment "was played down but the centuries-old myth of the Moorish threat lay at the base of the construction of the "communist menace" as a modern-day Eastern plague".
 The official position was therefore that the wartime Republic was simply a proto-Stalinist monolith, its leaders intent on creating a Spanish Soviet satellite.
 Many Spanish children grew up believing the war was fought against foreigners and the painter Julian Grau Santos has said "it was instilled in me and I always believed that Spain had won the war against foreign enemies of our historic greatness".
 About 6,832 Catholic clergy were murdered by the Republicans.
 Collectively, they are known as the martyrs of the Spanish Civil War.

 Media

 Under the 1938 Press Law, all newspapers were put under prior censorship and were forced to include any articles the government desired.
 Chief editors were nominated by the government and all journalists were required to be registered.
 All liberal, republican and left-wing media were prohibited.

 The Delegación Nacional de Prensa y Propaganda was established as a network of government media, including daily newspapers Diario Arriba and Pueblo.
 The EFE and Pyresa government news agencies were created in 1939 and 1945.
 The Radio Nacional de España state radio had the exclusive right to transmit news bulletins, which all broadcasters were required to air.
 The No-Do were 10-minute newsreels shown at all cinemas.
 The Televisión Española, the government television network, debuted in 1956.

 The Roman Catholic Church had its own media outlets, including the Ya newspaper and the Cadena COPE radio network.
 Other pro-government media included Cadena SER, ABC, La Vanguardia Española, El Correo and El Diario Vasco.

 Notable independent media outlets included humour magazine La Codorniz.

 The 1966 Press Law dropped the prior censorship regime and allowed media outlets to select their own directors, although criticism was still a crime.
+There were no official guidelines, though informal ones would still exist.
+This relaxation of censorship saw an increase in newspaper circulation and book publishing, while also allowing some ability to challenge the regime's narrative regarding the Civil War.